InfernoDragon0/Project1003/README.md

   - rare Rune (1 spot)
   - mythic Rune (0-1 spot) !must equip at least luck 3 rune to spawn one
   - 1000-1800G (1 part) !per fortune increase 200
-- [ ] Goldsweeper: 21 spots to dig, 5-10 bombs per game.
-If you get bombed you lose 40G, for every spot digged you will get 10G*n+1 (n is the number of spot digged)
+- [X] TamaBOOM: 21 spots to dig, Ratio of bombs to gold is 3:2.
+If you get bombed you lose 20 Health, you lose when you run out of health.
+For every spot digged you will get 5G*n (n is the number of spot digged)
+- [X] TamaBOOM: You win an additional 100 gold if you manage to dig every spot filled with gold